-Quorum

-No business may be transacted by the Committee at a meeting unless a quorum of the Committee is present.
-A majority of members of the Committee shall constitute a quorum.

-Calling of Meetings

-The Chair, any member of the Audit Committee, the external auditors, the Chair of the Board, or the President & Chief Executive Officer or the Chief Financial Officer may call a meeting of the Audit Committee by notifying the Company's Corporate Secretary who will notify the members of the Audit Committee.
-The Chair shall chair all Audit Committee meetings that he or she attends, and in the absence of the Chair, the members of the Audit Committee present may appoint a chair from their number for a meeting.
+- b) Twenty-four (24) hours advance notice of each meeting will be given to each Member orally, by telephone, by facsimile or email, unless all Members are present and waive notice, or if those absent waive notice before or after a meeting.
+Members may attend all meetings either in person or by telephone, video or other electronic means.
+Powers of the Committee may also be exercised by written resolutions signed by all Members. - c) The Chair, any member of the Audit Committee, the external Auditors, the Chair of the Board, or the President & Chief Executive Officer or the Chief Financial Officer may call a meeting of the Audit Committee by notifying Chair who will notify the members of the Audit Committee.
+The Chair shall chair all Audit Committee meetings that he or she attends, and in the absence of the Chair, the members of the Audit Committee present may appoint a chair from their number for a meeting. - d) A majority of Members will constitute a quorum for a meeting of the Committee.
+Each Member will have one vote and decisions of the Committee will be made by an affirmative vote of the majority.
+The Chair will not have a deciding or casting vote in the case of an equality of votes.
+The powers of the Committee may be exercised at a meeting where a quorum is present or by resolution in writing signed by all Members. - e) The Committee may invite from time to time, at its discretion, senior executives of the Company or such persons as it sees fit to attend its meetings and to take part in the discussion and consideration of the affairs of the Committee.
+The Committee will meet in camera without members of management in attendance for a portion of each meeting of the Committee. - f) To the extent possible, in advance of every regular meeting of the Committee, the Chair, with the assistance of the Secretary, will prepare and distribute to the Members and others as deemed appropriate by the Chair, an agenda of matters to be addressed at the meeting together with appropriate briefing materials.
+The Committee may require officers and employees of Converge to produce such information and reports as the Committee may deem appropriate in order for it to fulfill its duties. - g) The Committee shall maintain minutes or other records of meetings and activities of the Committee in sufficient detail to convey the substance of all discussions held.

-Minutes; Reporting to the Board

-The Committee shall maintain minutes or other records of meetings and activities of the Committee in sufficient detail to convey the substance of all discussions held.
 Upon approval of the minutes by the Committee, the minutes shall be circulated to the members of the Board.
-However, the Chair may report orally to the Board on any matter in his or her view requiring the immediate attention of the Board.

-Attendance of Non-Members

-The external auditors are entitled to, at the expense of the Company, attend and be heard at each Audit Committee meeting.
-In addition, the Committee may invite to a meeting any officers or employees of the Company, legal counsel, advisors and other persons whose attendance it considers necessary or desirable in order to carry out its responsibilities.
-At least once per year, the Committee shall meet with the internal auditor and management in separate sessions to discuss any matters that the Committee or such individuals consider appropriate.
+However, the Chair may report orally to the Board on any matter in his or her view requiring the immediate attention of the Board. - h) The external Auditors are entitled to attend and be heard at each Audit Committee meeting.
+In addition, the Committee may invite to a meeting any officers or employees of the Company, legal counsel, advisors and other persons whose attendance it considers necessary or desirable in order to carry out its responsibilities. - i) The Committee shall hold unscheduled or regularly scheduled meetings, or portions of meetings, at which management is not present. - j) The procedures for calling, holding, conducting and adjourning meetings of the Committee shall be the same as those applicable to meetings of the Board by default, but the Committee shall have the power to otherwise regulate its procedure. - k) The Committee shall have unrestricted access to the Company's management and employees and the books and records of the Company.

-Meetings without Management

-The Committee shall hold unscheduled or regularly scheduled meetings, or portions of meetings, at which management is not present.

-Procedure

-The procedures for calling, holding, conducting and adjourning meetings of the Committee shall be the same as those applicable to meetings of the Board by default, but the Committee shall have the power to otherwise regulate its procedure.

-Access to Management

-The Committee shall have unrestricted access to the Company's management and employees and the books and records of the Company.